happyplaygrounds/erp-docs/pages/hiiq/hiiq_topbar_navigation.md

 *Click on image to enlarge then the back button to return*

-We will review each menu item

 ## Home

-The `HOME` menu selection is pretty self explanatory.
+The `HOME` menu selection is self explanatory.
 Select this option when you want to return to the Home page.
-The home page is the same page as the `Customer` selection.
-As I said in the overview it all starts with the customer.
+The home page is the same page as the `Customer` selection link.

 ## Quotes

-The `#Quotes`
+The `#Quotes` menu selection allows you search for a quote by quote #.
+You don't have to look up the Customer first.

 ## Customer

-The `Customer` menu selection is pretty self explanatory.
-Select this option when you want to return to the Home page.
-The home page is the same page as the `Customer` selection.
-As I said in the overview it all starts with the customer.
+The `Customer` menu selection.
+Select this option when you want to look up a Customer.

 ## Vendor

-The `Vendor` menu selection is pretty self explanatory.
-Select this option when you want to return to the Home page.
-The home page is the same page as the `Customer` selection.
-As I said in the overview it all starts with the customer.
+The `Vendor` menu selection.
+Select this option when you want to look up a Vendor.

 ## Products

-The `Products` menu selection is pretty self explanatory.
-Select this option when you want to return to the Home page.
-The home page is the same page as the `Customer` selection.
-As I said in the overview it all starts with the customer.
+The `Products` menu selection.
+Select this option when you want to look up a part by description or part number.

 ## Support

-The `Support` menu selection is pretty self explanatory.
-Select this option when you want to return to the Home page.
-The home page is the same page as the `Customer` selection.
-As I said in the overview it all starts with the customer.
+The `Support` menu selection.
+Select this option when you want to view Happy documentation.

 {% include links.html %}